-This guide to the German healthcare system includes information on health insurance, hospitals, visiting doctors, emergency services, and more.
+Learn how the German healthcare system works, including health insurance registration, specialists, pharmacies, emergency services, and more.

 - Overview of healthcare in Germany

-- How to register for healthcare in Germany as an expat
+- How to register for heath insurance in Germany

 - Women’s healthcare in Germany